Elewekeadanma/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch:](D:Analysis Projects/Resources/Theater_Outcomes_vs_Launch.png)

-Two conclusions that I drew from the Outcomes based on Launch Date are
--   The most successful campaigns were launched in May and June i.e late Spring
--  The number of cancellation was relatively low throughout the year(resources/Theater_Outcomes_vs_Launch.png) Two conclusions that I drew from the Outcomes based on Launch Date are
--   The most successful campaigns were launched in May and June i.e late Spring
--  The number of cancellation was relatively low throughout the year.
 ### Analysis of Outcomes Based on Goals
 The most successful campaigns were those which had the least goal targets and the campaigns that failed the most had greater goal target amounts.
 ### Challenges and Difficulties Encountered
 ## Results
 ---
 Two conclusions that I drew from the Outcomes based on Launch Date are
 -   The most successful campaigns were launched in May and June i.e late Spring
 -  The number of cancellation was relatively low throughout the year.
 ---
-The most successful campaigns were those which had the least goal targets and the campaigns that failed the most had greater goal target amounts.
+A conclusion that I drew from the Outcomes based on Goals chart is The most successful campaigns were those which had the least goal targets and the campaigns that failed the most had very high amounts as their goal targets.

 ---
 Some limitations of this dataset are
 -   It does not take into account the interests of the people making the donations.
 So we don’t know if they are music lovers, games lovers etc.